francoismichel/ssh3-spec/draft-michel-remote-terminal-http3.md

 }
 ~~~~

-# SSH3 and MASQUE
+# Remote terminal and MASQUE

-SSH3 shares common objectives with the MASQUE proxy {{MASQUE}} and while it
+This protocol shares common objectives with the MASQUE proxy {{MASQUE}} and while it
 is currently out of scope of this introductory document, interactions between
 the two protocols may exist in the future.
 For instance, a MASQUE endpoint
-can be integrated with SSH3 to provide diverse forwarding services.
+can be integrated with a remote terminal endpoint to provide diverse forwarding services.
-Another possible outcome is the integration of SSH3 in the MASQUE
+Another possible outcome is the integration of remote terminals in the MASQUE
 family of proxies in the form of a "`CONNECT-SHELL`" endpoint.

 # Version Negotiation

-For SSH3 implementations to be able to follow the versions of this draft
+For remote terminal implementations to be able to follow the versions of this draft
 while being interoperable with a large amount of peers, we define the
-"`ssh-version`" header to list the supported draft versions.
+"`remote-terminal-version`" header to list the supported draft versions.
 The value
 of this field sent by the client is a comma-separated list of strings
 representing the filenames of the supported drafts without the "`draft-`"
 prefix.
-For instance, SSH3 clients implementing this draft in versions 00 and 01
+For instance, remote terminal clients implementing this draft in versions 00 and 01
-send the "`ssh-version: michel-ssh3-00,michel-ssh3-01`"
+send the "`remote-terminal-version: michel-remote-terminal-http3-00,michel-remote-terminal-http3-01`"
 HTTP header in the CONNECT request.
 Upon receiving this header, the server chooses a version from the ones
 supported by the client.
 It then sets this single version as the value
-of the "`ssh-version`" header.
+of the "`remote-terminal-version`" header.

-# Compatibility with SSHv2 and TCP-only networks
+# Compatibility TCP-only networks

-While the protocol described in this document is not directly compatible with SSHv2,
-mechanisms can be defined in the future to announce the availability of SSH3 and upgrade
-to SSH3 from SSHv2 sessions.
-SSH3 can also be made available on networks supporting only TCP
+This protocol can also be made available on networks supporting only TCP
-using either HTTP/2 {{HTTP2}} or HTTP/3 {{HTTP3}} with QUIC on Streams {{QUIC-ON-STREAMS}}
+using either HTTP/2 {{HTTP2}} or HTTP/3 {{HTTP3}} with QUIC on Streams {{QUIC-ON-STREAMS}}.
-as a substrate for SSH3.

 # Security Considerations

-Running an SSH3 endpoint with weak or no authentication methods exposes
+Running an remote terminal endpoint with weak or no authentication methods exposes
 the host to non-negligible risks allowing attackers to gain full control
 of the server.
-SSH3 servers should not be run without authentication
+Remote terminal servers should not be run without authentication
 and user authentication material should be verified thoroughly.
 Public
 key authentication should be preferred to passwords.

-It is recommended to deploy public TLS certificates on SSH3
+It is recommended to deploy public TLS certificates on remote terminal
 servers similarly to classical HTTPS servers.
 Using valid public TLS certificates on the server allows their
 automatic verification on the client with no explicit user action
 required.
-Connecting an SSH3 client to a server with a certificate
+Connecting a remote termial client to a server with a certificate
 that cannot be validated using the client's trusted Certificate Authorities
 exposes the user to the same risk incurred by SSHv2
 endpoints relying on Host keys: the user needs to manually validate the